Non-uniqueness of the homotopy class of bounded curvature paths: Bounded Curvature Paths in

-\begin{proof} Since the distance between the initial and final points $x$ and $y$ satisfies $d(x,y)<2$, by applying Corollary \ref{crossect} the path admits parallel tangents and by virtue of Proposition \ref{partan} we conclude the path is free. \end{proof}
+\begin{proof} Since the distance between the initial and final points $x$ and $y$ satisfies $d(x,y)<2$, by applying Corollary \ref{crossect} the path admits parallel tangents and by Proposition \ref{partan} we conclude that the path is free. \end{proof}